 Purpose: Morale improvement, team-bonding

-Description: Here’s an easy, low-budget way to bring the team together.
+Description: Here’s an easy, low-budget way to bring all types of people at work together.
 Have a potluck meal during lunch one day at work, or on Friday afternoon right before the weekend.
 At a potluck, each coworker is required to bring one dish or beverage to share with the group.
 This will allow them to get creative or show off a family recipe or traditional cultural cuisine if they like.

 You can have everyone bring a dish of their choosing or assign food and drinks to each person.
 The point is to bring everyone together, and food has a magical way of doing that.

 10. Field day

 Purpose: Problem-solving, decision-making, competition, communication

 Description: As you might remember from your grade school days, field days are quite the adventure.
 They are filled with a series of competitive, challenging courses - from tug-a-war to a sack race to limbo and more.
 Set up a few different teamwork building events like these and get a field or large space to have room for all of them.

 You will also want to have a large number of people, at least two teams of three to play.
 Allow the teams to spend a set number of time competing in each station, and then moving on to the next.
 Keep a tally of number of wins per team for the end.
 When the day is over, announce the winner and offer a prize.

 Purpose: Problem-solving, communication, decision-making

 Description: This is exactly what you’d think it’d be by the title: Everyone forms one giant knot together with their arms and has to find a way to untangle it without breaking any bind.
 To begin, start in a circle with all participants facing inward.
 Have players grab the hands of others in the circle who are not next to them.
 At this point everyone should be holding hands with two other people - which ends up creating the ‘human knot.’